ibm-cloud-docs/cis/managing-for-security.md

  {{site.data.keyword.cis_short_notm}} manages the certificate expiration date.
 To edit the hostnames on your dedicated custom certificate, you must reorder then delete.
 For example, you order a dedicated custom certificate with the hostname `alpha.yourdomain.com`.
 To add the hostname `beta.yourdomain.com` to your dedicated custom certificate, order another dedicated custom certificate with the hostnames `alpha.yourdomain.com` and `beta.yourdomain.com`.
 Afterward, you _must_ delete the original dedicated custom certificate.

-The first time when you order a dedicated certificate, the Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
+The first time when you order a dedicated certificate, the Domain Control Validation (DCV) process occurs, which genes a corresponding TXT record.
 If you delete the TXT record, the DCV process occurs again when you order another dedicated certificate.
 If you delete a dedicated certificate, the TXT record corresponding to the DCV process is not deleted.
 {: note}

 The following are common errors that are seen when you order dedicated certificates: